zhouyizirui/ZooKeeper/README.md

 #### Collect the plate
 ![Plate](https://github.com/zhouyizirui/ZooKeeper/blob/master/pictures/plate.png)
-Remember to collect the plate !
+Look, the lion eat the meet the send back the plate.
+Now the lion will move back a constant distance, remember to collect the plate!

 #### Lion eat you
 ![Eat](https://github.com/zhouyizirui/ZooKeeper/blob/master/pictures/dead.png)